CryptoManufaktur-io/kroma-docker/README.md

 Docker Compose for Kroma RPC node

-`cp default.env .env`, then `nano .env` and adjust values for the right network including bootnodes.
+`cp default.env .env`, then `nano .env` and adjust values for the right network including snapshot and bootnodes.

 Meant to be used with [central-proxy-docker](https://github.com/CryptoManufaktur-io/central-proxy-docker) for traefik and Prometheus remote write; use `:ext-network.yml` in `COMPOSE_FILE` inside `.env` in that case.